 Analyse gelöster Gase (DGA) of Tap Changer Oil

-Online DGA sensors installed on the tap changer oil compartment continuously measure the concentration of key dissolved gases — including hydrogen (H₂), Acetylen (C₂H₂), Ethylen (C₂H₄), and carbon monoxide (KO).
+Online DGA sensors installed on the tap changer oil compartment continuously measure the concentration of key dissolved gases — including hydrogen (H₂), Acetylen (C₂H₂), Ethylen (C₂H₄), und Kohlenmonoxid (CO).
 Abnormal gas generation patterns indicate specific fault types: excessive acetylene points to arcing, while elevated hydrogen and ethylene suggest overheating.
 Trending DGA data over time provides early warning of developing problems weeks or months before they become critical.

 Vibration and Acoustic Emission Monitoring

-Beschleunigungsmesser und Schallemissionssensoren mounted on the tap changer housing capture the mechanical vibration signature produced during each tap operation.
+Accelerometers Und Schallemissionssensoren mounted on the tap changer housing capture the mechanical vibration signature produced during each tap operation.
 A healthy tap changer produces a consistent and repeatable vibration pattern.
-Changes in the amplitude, Timing, or frequency content of the vibration signal indicate mechanical problems such as worn gears, spring defects, loose components, or contact binding.
+Changes in the amplitude, timing, or frequency content of the vibration signal indicate mechanical problems such as worn gears, spring defects, loose components, or contact binding.
 This method is highly effective for detecting mechanical degradation in real time.

 Analyse der Motorstromsignatur (MCSA)